What They Are Saying, Episode 3

 In “Joyce’s Ulysses, A Schopenhauerian and Freudian Reading” (academia.com, 2007), Stephan Rowntree proposes that darkness of a kind is essential to creativity.
-According to Rowntree’s interpretation of Schopenhauer, man’s internal life is based on a duality of focus on the external world.
+According to Rowntree’s interpretation of Schopenhauer, man’s inner life originates in a duality of focus on the external world.
 On a “willful” level, creativity is blocked since man’s inevitable self-interest hijacks the train of thought.
 It is through the suspension of self-interest that willessness sparks creativity.
 Then the creative urge wriggles free.
 Willlessness “…cannot (emerge) with biological or psychological strivings, but rather with aesthetics apprehension….”
 If Schopenhauer and Rowntree are correct, Stephen’s musing in snippets separates him from his prejudices and anti-creative learned lessons.

 Willlessness offers escape from the prisons of the material world and biological imperatives.
 Then logic may be temporarily suspended to enter a creative state.
-Certainly during the writing of Ulysses Joyce had to satisfy the worldly needs of feeding his children and paying his considerable bar tab.
-This was complicated by insisting on some degree of creative integrity.
+While writing Ulysses, Joyce had to satisfy the practical needs of feeding his children and paying his considerable bar tab.
+His insistence on maintaining some degree of creative integrity complicated financial realities.

 Joyce tried to balance the worldly with the worldless.
-Faulkner may have been less willing to bend to the worldly.
-Scott Fitzgerald was far more willing.
-If there is just one fountain of creativity, then it must rest outside the artist in some platonic plain, in some spark of divinity, or some Jungian spring of the collective unconscious.
+Faulkner may have been less willing to bend to the mundane.
+Scott Fitzgerald was far more amenable.
+If there is just one fountain of creativity, it must rest outside the artist in some platonic plain, in some spark of divinity, or some Jungian spring of the collective unconscious.

-The application of Freud’s theories to Ulysses centers exclusively on the stream of consciousness as free association by the three protagonists :
+The application of Freud’s theories to Ulysses centers exclusively on the stream of consciousness as the three protagonists’ free association:

-Through the process of repression, censorship impedes the progress of unwanted imageries from gaining access to the conscious.
-Free association in analysis, and stream-of-conscious in writing, allow for the expression of these images in narrative, or as in Ulysses, inner narrative.
+Through the process of repression, censorship impedes unwanted imageries from gaining access to the conscious.
+Free association in analysis, and stream-of-conscious in writing, allow for the expression of images in a narrative, or as in Ulysses, inner narrative.

-This offers little help in considering the origins of creativity as in Schopenhauer.
+Knowing about repression doesn’t help when considering the origins of creativity in Schopenhauer.
 For Freud, all is self-interest tempered more or less by the superego.
 Sigmund would leave us with only recycled repressed memories.
 Only the ability to accept now what we formerly rejected remains.
 As we said, Jung offers the option of a universal body of primordial knowledge.

-Of these the most appealing seems to be the way of Schopenhauer.
-The acceptability of this solution is harder to be willless about when you consider Rowntree’s summary: “Of course this disinterested disinterestedness has consequences for Schopenhauer’s theory of disinterestedness, pushing back the notion of disinterested aesthetic to a higher order disinterestedness’ that precede the first order disinterestedness. “
+Of the options, the most appealing is Schopenhauer’s.
+But the solution becomes harder to accept after reading Rowntree’s summary: “Of course this disinterested disinterestedness has consequences for Schopenhauer’s theory of disinterestedness, pushing back the notion of disinterested aesthetic to a higher order disinterestedness’ that precede the first order disinterestedness. “